YannosK/Parallel_Systems-Control_and_Computing_MSc/assignment_2/ex2/TO-DO.md

 - [x] both methods have best results with the code that produces segmentation faults.
     - [x] Maybe something wrong with the curly braces ---> _NO_
     - [x] Maybe need to add scope ---> _DID NOT WORK_
-- [ ] run columns again
+- [x] run columns again
     - [x] with scope ---> Created segmentation faults
-    - [ ] wihtout the paralle for in the first for loop
+    - [x] wihtout the parallel for in the first for loop

 <br>